There are also a bunch of images of her on Instagram.

 wordpress, in all their wisdom has done another update, and I haven’t figured out how to fix this photo gallery. hang in there.
 I’ll get it fixed :)

-If you are a horse breeder or newly published author or some other type of quasi-professional needing free publicity, and would like your farm or book featured, please send your website and email address to: wcgypsy(at)me.com or use contact form below.
+If you have a blog, website, are a newly published author or some other type of quasi-professional needing free publicity, and would like your farm or book or thing featured, please send your website and email address to: wcgypsy(at)me.com or use contact form below.
 You will be contacted when space becomes available.
 I am also interested in emerging artists, and would be happy to consider adding a “gallery” category to the blog.

 If you have a strong dislike for swearing and brutal honesty, you probably won’t like my site.